 There is a huge rare gaming market that isn’t just limited to the SNES—every console has its fair share of pricey titles, from the Genesis to the PlayStation 4.
-One of the most infamous is Little Samson on the original Nintendo, which regularly ends up on places like eBay and can get bids over $1000.
-Though, with how rare the game is, it isn’t as likely it's just lying around your basement.
+One of the most famous is Little Samson on the original Nintendo, which regularly ends up on places like eBay and can sell for over $2000.
+Though, with how rare the game is, it isn’t as likely to be lying around your basement.

 The Polly Pocket craze of the ’90s gave birth to a line of inch-high toys that kids gobbled up.
 Now, as is the way of most things, they’ve found their way to eBay, where the line has been given a second life as a high-priced collector’s item.
-Just one search will yield plenty of pricey results, such as a Peter Pan Polly Pocket set closing in on $300 and this collection of loose Polly Pocket houses for $250.
-These big-ticket items are from the pre-Mattel Polly Pocket days, so if you have a collection of the original Polly Pocket stuff, get organizing!
+Just one search will yield plenty of pricey results, such as a Peter Pan Polly Pocket set that sold for $531 on eBay in 2022.
+The big-ticket items are from the pre-Mattel Polly Pocket days, so if you have a collection of the original Polly Pocket stuff, get organizing!

 Turn on the TV and what do you see?
 Superheroes on pretty much every channel (and in every theater).
 And if you own the early comic book adventures of these characters, you can be looking at a hefty profit.
-Right now, copies of the Black Panther series from the ’70s—written and illustrated by co-creator Jack Kirby—are having a moment on eBay.
-The auction for the series' 15-issue run is already well over $150, and single issues are going for $50 alone.
+Copies of the Black Panther series from the ’70s—written and illustrated by co-creator Jack Kirby—had a moment on eBay when the first film in the franchise came out.
+Single issues sold for up to $50.

 Prices go up when these characters are in the spotlight, so go through that old comic collection and do some research.
 If you have books starring a character that’s about to become a movie star, get your eBay account ready.
 If they’re vintage and in good condition, they could fetch a high price.

-Before pop-up ads told us what to buy, a major way companies would advertise would be through tin signs hung up in bars, restaurants, and gas stations.
-And today, some of these signs can bring in a nice chunk of change, like this $225 eBay listing for Indian Motorcycles or this AAA Root Beer bottle sign that's sitting at over $300.
-Then there's the venerable Coke sign that is listed at over $600.
+Before pop-up ads told us what to buy, a major way companies advertised was through tin signs hung up in bars, restaurants, and gas stations.
+And today, some of these signs can bring in a nice chunk of change, like one for Indian Motorcycles that sold for $225 and a 1930s Coke sign and thermometer combo that went for $173.50 on eBay in 2023.

 Beer signs are another surprising money-maker—vintage brands like Falstaff and Griesedieck often get bids in the $500 range, and older signs for common brands like Pabst and Old Milwaukee can go for four-figure amounts.
 Maybe a member of your family used to own or work at a bar and ended up with one of these signs that’s just collected dust in a garage somewhere.
 Keep a look out—that aluminum soda sign could become your next car insurance payment.

 All those Boy Scout merit badges and medals you had growing up could net an unlikely sum of money today.
 Boy Scout memorabilia has been known to get plenty of interest online, with one auction of old paraphernalia going for $240.
-And one look on eBay shows plenty of listings, with many batches of patches and badges getting bids of over $100.
+And one look on eBay shows plenty of listings, with multiple-badge lots having sold for hundreds of dollars.

 Star Wars toys flew off shelves, and they’ve become incredible collectors’ items today, especially the ones from the ’70s and ’80s.
 A 1978 Luke Skywalker toy—the one with the double-telescoping lightsaber—sold at auction for $25,000.
 And that’s not even close to all.
 There are vintage Boba Fetts going for around $2500 and obscure, pre-Hayden Christensen Anakin Skywalkers going for up to $3000.